mark0110/Image-Filtering/README.md

 ## How to Run?

-Note: This appliation ues Python 3.7
+Note: This application uses Python 3.7

 Compile and run the python script in the terminal of your machine: